-Dayton, Ohio, Mass Shooting Reportedly Kills 7 At Nightclub Just Hours After El Paso Massacre Claimed 20 Lives
+Dayton, Ohio, Mass Shooting Reportedly Kills 10 At Nightclub, Shooter Was ‘Heavyset White Male,’ Reports Say

 Also early on Sunday morning, there was a report of multiple people shot in Chicago, according to Chicago Sun-Times photojournalist Tyler LaRiviere, via Twitter.

 As of 3:30 a.m. local time, Dayton Police has confirmed only that they were “actively investigating an active shooter incident in the Oregon District,” via the department’s official Twitter account.
+The police Twitter account described “a large scene and investigation.”